slingamn/namespaced-openvpn/README.md

 1. Route injection is impossible because `NetworkManager`, `dhclient`, etc. are running in the root namespace, so they can respond to routing changes in the external network environment without affecting the protected namespace.
 2. "Port Fail" is blocked because the protected namespace has no routing exception for the remote gateway: every packet must go to `tun0`.
-3. Asymmetric routing attacks and IPv6 leaks are blocked because the protected namespace has no access to any physical interface.
+3. Asymmetric routing attacks (including CVE-2019-14899) and IPv6 leaks are blocked because the protected namespace has no access to any physical interface.
 4. The `openvpn` process can freely restart because it runs in the root namespace, which has unmodified routes --- so its DNS request for the remote, and then its handshake with the resulting remote IP, all use `eth0`.
 5. Accidental DNS leaks via LAN resolvers are typically blocked because the protected namespace has no direct layer-3 access to the LAN.
 However, additional hardening is needed to protect against some attacks and leaks --- see the "DNS hardening" section below.